PART OF THE LEVEL II ADVANCED DIPLOMA PATHWAY – OPEN TO ADVANCED OSTEOPATHIC ANIMAL PRACTITIONERS AND THOSE WHO HAVE COMPLETED AOI’S DIPLOMA PATHWAY.

 - A solid equine musculoskeletal assessment process (which includes joint and soft tissue testing)

-- Ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the equine patient,
+- An ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the equine patient,

 - Safe and confident handling of the equine model in an therapeutic manner.